narwhalirc/narwhal/README.md

 - Admin / Op functionality
   - Channel-specific banning, kicking, unbanning, "unkicking".
 Note that Narwhal **must be an op for this**.
 It will try to op itself when joining a channel.
+  - Add / remove messages from AutoKick MessageMatches list.
+  - Add / remove users from AutoKick list.
 - Autokicking
-  - Can automatically kick users on join or messages based on usernames and hosts, with some current limiting on globbing.
+  - Can automatically kick users on join or messages based on usernames and hosts, with support for basic globbing as well as regex.
+  - Can automatically kick a user based on a message.
+Supports exact message matching, basic globbing, and regex.
   - Can automatically ban a user after they repeatedly rejoin after being kicked.
 - Blacklisting
   - Ignores requests to the bot by specific users.
 Supports basic globbing currently.